COVID-19 Frequently Asked Questions:

 4. What is McDermott Road doing to minister to members who are ill with COVID-19?

-When a McDermott Road member is experiencing any sickness or crisis, our Life Groups are faithful to surround that brother or sister with love and care.
-If you are in need of any sort of assistance, please contact your Life Group leader.
-If you are not a member of a Life Group, please contact the church office.
-Or if you know of others in the community we might minister to, please contact the church office.
+When a McDermott Road member is experiencing any sickness or crisis, we want to do our best to surround that brother or sister with love and care.
+If you are in need of any sort of assistance, please contact the church office, your Life Group leader, or someone in our church leadership.
+If you know of others in the community we might minister to, please contact the church office.

 Please Note Before Attending: